 CSAT is now embarked on various projects that are leveraging the technology of the 21st century to maintain Dr. Skandalakis' legacy, which is exemplified in the photo to the right of CSAT medical illustrator Andy Matlock working on 3D animations for a future app.
 "While Dr. Skandalakis' media emphasis was on disseminating knowledge through print and books, we are focusing on internet-based media and handheld devices for doing the same," says Dr. Delman.
 "It is my hope to capitalize on the exceptional teaching that occurs at Emory and distribute to a larger, global audience."

-In 2014, CSAT was awarded accreditation as a Comprehensive Education Institute (CEI) of the American College of Surgeons Accredited Education Institutes (ACS-AEI) program.
+In late December 2017, CSAT was awarded reaccreditation for five years as a Comprehensive Education Institute (CEI) of the American College of Surgeons Accredited Education Institutes (ACS-AEI) program.
 ACS-AEI promotes patient safety by advocating simulation training to cultivate skills in academic surgical programs, supporting the development of new education methods and emerging technologies, identifying best practices, and facilitating research and collaboration among its member centers.